-In 2015, he was cast in the film adaptation of the Dutch bestseller VENTOUX; had the lead roles in the One Night Stand's A GOOD LIFE by Aaron Rokus; and in WE WILL NEVER BE ROYALS, about a troubled teenage brother and sister growing up on their own in child protection, working again with director Mees Peijnenburg.
+In 2015, he was cast in the film adaptation of the Dutch bestseller VENTOUX; had the lead roles in A GOOD LIFE by Aaron Rokus, and in WE WILL NEVER BE ROYALS, about a troubled teenage brother and sister growing up on their own in child protection, working again with director Mees Peijnenburg.
 The latter earned him a Golden Calf Award for Best Actor in a TV drama.
 The same year he was awarded the Spotlight European Breakthrough Award at Kilkenny’s Subtitle Fest.

 In 2016, Smulders was cast in the several films and TV series: BRASSERIE VALENTINE, ZENITH, Marc de Cloe’s drama SILK ROAD and in the leading role in Bram Schouw’s debut feature BROTHERS.
-Smulders can most recently be seen in PARADISE DRIFTERS, selected for the Generation 14plus at Berlinale, directed by Mees Peijnenburg.
-Next up are DRAMA GIRL (Tiger competition, IFFR) and DOODSTIL, a spin-off of the popular crime TV-series PENOZA.
+Smulders could recently be seen in a leading role in PARADISE DRIFTERS, selected for the Generation 14plus at Berlinale, directed by Mees Peijnenburg, DRAMA GIRL (Tiger competition, IFFR) and DOODSTIL, a spin-off of the popular crime TV-series PENOZA.